select/berliner-schlagzeilen/README.md

 node ./src/tweet.js
 ```

-This will look if there is a tweet with a date-time lower than the current date-time in `sendAfter` and a falsy `tweetId`.
+The script checks if there is a tweet with a date-time lower than the current date-time in `sendAfter` and a falsy `tweetId`.
 As soon as a tweet is successfully send the `tweetId` is filled.
 If there was an error sending the tweet an `error` field is added to the tweet.

 ```
 {